project-rig/rig/docs/source/circuit_sim_tutorial/04_circuit_simulation_proof_of_concept/README.rst

 ==============  ======  ====  ============

-The five wires numbered 1 to 5 in the circuit diagram will be carried by multicast routes wose key is the wire number.
+The five wires numbered 1 to 5 in the circuit diagram will be carried by multicast routes whose key is the wire number.

 This assignment is illustrated in the figure below: